shlomnissan/gl3x/docs/pages/manual/creating_scene.md

 If you followed the installation guide you can import VGLX with two commands. `find_package(vglx REQUIRED)` asks CMake to locate the library.
 If it is missing or incorrectly installed, configuration fails. `target_link_libraries` links our application to the VGLX binaries.

-The Windows block copies the VGLX DLL next to the executable after the build step.
+The Windows-only section copies the VGLX DLL next to the executable after the build step.
 CMake selects the correct binary automatically based on your build type.

-This looks simple but CMake is doing a lot behind the scenes.
-It checks the installation, pulls in the right configuration, and takes care of platform quirks for us.
+This setup looks simple, but CMake is doing a lot behind the scenes.
+It verifies the installation, loads the correct configuration and handles platform-specific details for us.

-Our only source file can stay true to the K&R tradition for now:
+Before we move on, let’s add a minimal `main.cpp` to test that the project builds correctly:

 ```cpp
 #include <print>